Shivam-agarawal/FirstRepo/README.md

 ## Project Overview

-This repository is part of my learning process as I explore and practice programming in **C++, Java, Python**, and other technologies.
+This repository is part of my learning process as I explore and practice programming in **Java, Python**, and other technologies.
 As a beginner, I am working on small projects and coding exercises to improve my skills.
 Feel free to explore, and if you have any feedback or tips, I’d love to hear them!

 ## Technologies Used